Certification Industry: Fraud Examiner

 Certificate Issuing Authority: Association of Certified Fraud Examiners (ACFE)

 Certificate Validity: Need to be renewed every year

-The CFE credential is highly acknowledged in hiring practices of businesses, government entities and law enforcement agencies.
+The CFE credential is highly acknowledged in the hiring practices of businesses, government entities, and law enforcement agencies.
 Moreover, the CFEs earn 34% more than their non-certified colleagues.
 Every candidate should abide by the requirements mentioned below in order to apply for the CFE exam.

 The Point System

 In order to be certified, a candidate must have a minimum of two years of professional experience and 50 points.

 (If a candidate does not have a Bachelor's degree, they may substitute two years of fraud-related professional experience for each year of academic study.)